Kernel (operating system): Time-sharing operating systems

 In the decade preceding Unix, computers had grown enormously in power – to the point where computer operators were looking for new ways to get people to use their spare time on their machines.
 One of the major developments during this era was time-sharing, whereby a number of users would get small slices of computer time, at a rate at which it appeared they were each connected to their own, slower, machine.

 The development of time-sharing systems led to a number of problems.
-One was that users, particularly at universities where the systems were being developed, seemed to want to hack the system to get more CPU time.
+One was that users, particularly at universities where the systems were being developed, wanted to hack the system to get more CPU time.
 For this reason, security and access control became a major focus of the Multics project in 1965.
 Another ongoing issue was properly handling computing resources: users spent most of their time staring at the terminal and thinking about what to input instead of actually using the resources of the computer, and a time-sharing system should give the CPU time to an active user during these periods.
 Finally, the systems typically offered a memory hierarchy several layers deep, and partitioning this expensive resource led to major developments in virtual memory systems.